Trump Says Mueller Report ‘Could Not Have Been Better’ For Him

 The president has been cheering the results of the report, which was released last week, on Monday and Tuesday.
 Although the results of the investigation have not been made public, Attorney General William Barr summarized the findings on Sunday, saying that they completely exonerated the president.
 This is in contradiction to the report, which spells out that it could not make a determination on obstruction of justice, but cleared the president of colluding with Russia during the 2016 election.

-On Tuesday morning, he tweeted an attack against the media for pursuing the Mueller report story over the past few years, calling them the enemy of the people – a familiar phrase that he has used before to attack the media.
+On Tuesday morning, President Trump tweeted an attack against the media for pursuing the Mueller report story over the past few years, calling them the enemy of the people.
+This phrase is one that he has used to attack the media in the past.

 “The Mainstream Media is under fire and being scorned all over the World as being corrupt and FAKE.
 For two years they pushed the Russian Collusion Delusion when they always knew there was No Collusion.
 They truly are the Enemy of the People and the Real Opposition Party!” the president tweeted Tuesday morning.